Go kit

 The complete service so far is stringsvc1.

-$ go get github.com/go-kit/kit/examples/stringsvc1
+$ go install github.com/go-kit/examples/stringsvc1@latest

 $ stringsvc1